aleena-jose/bharatsim-tutorial/README.md

 - Move into the repository: `cd bharatsim-tutorial`
 - Install requirements: `pip install -r requirements.txt`

-The documentation uses Sphinx with the Furo theme.
+The documentation uses Sphinx with the Sphinx-RTD theme.

 ## Documenting BharatSim